marceloamor/Arduino_projects/README.md

 # Arduino_projects
-Raspberry-like projects using the Arduino UNO R3
+Raspberry-Pi-like projects using the Arduino UNO R3

 Arduino code written in language resembling a C/C++ dialect